High Cholesterol Screening / Complete Lipid Panel

 - Patients with heart disease or abnormal lipid levels should be screened every one to two years.

-- Those on medication to lower cholesterol should be screened every six weeks until lipid goals are met, and every four to six months thereafter.
+- Those on medication to lower cholesterol should have a cholesterol screening every six weeks until lipid goals are met, and every four to six months thereafter.

 Risk Factors for High Cholesterol